KyoriPowered/adventure-docs/source/platform/bungeecord.rst

 Component serializers
 ---------------------

-For functionality not already supported by ``Audience``, the ``BungeeCordComponentSerializer`` allows you to convert between Adventure :doc:`Components </text>` and the native BungeeCord chat component API and back.
+For functionality not already supported by ``Audience``, the ``BungeeComponentSerializer`` allows you to convert between Adventure :doc:`Components </text>` and the native BungeeCord chat component API and back.

 .. caution::